 Practice Committee of the American Society for Reproductive Medicine, Practice Committee of the American Society for Reproductive Medicine.
 Prevention treatment of moderate and severe ovarian hyperstimulation syndrome: a guideline.
 Fertil Steril.
 2016 Dec;106(7):1634-1647. doi: 10.1016/j.fertnstert.2016.08.048.
 Epub 2016 Sep 24.

-FAQs from users: 'Is sex recommended if I have suffered from ovarian hyperstimulation syndrome?', 'What risk do I have if I get pregnant with Ovarian Hyperstimulation Syndrome (OHSS)?', 'How long do the symptoms of ovarian hyperstimulation syndrome (OHSS) last?' and 'How long do I have to wait for the embryo transfer after ovarian hyperstimulation?'.
+FAQs from users: 'Is sex recommended if I have suffered from ovarian hyperstimulation syndrome?', 'Is it advisable to perform ovarian puncture with hyperstimulation?', 'What risk do I have if I get pregnant with Ovarian Hyperstimulation Syndrome (OHSS)?', 'How long do the symptoms of ovarian hyperstimulation syndrome (OHSS) last?' and 'How long do I have to wait for the embryo transfer after ovarian hyperstimulation?'.